Educational ProgramsStudy Applied Urban

 Who Should Apply to the Program?

+We seek students from all academic and professional backgrounds, from science and engineering to urban planning and policy.
 Your academic and professional experience need not be in a field directly linked to cities and urban issues.
 It is more important that you can demonstrate rigorous prior academic training and a passion for applying analytical skills to problem-solving in an urban context.

 If you have any questions about your eligibility and qualifications, please contact us.